-There were a number of considerations that had to be designed into our temporary works design, particularly with regard to the cofferdams in the river.
-Our final design of the cofferdams allowed for inundation and subsequent pumping out of flood water and was recognised as best practice in a paper presented in the new Fluid Design Guide for in river working.
+A major feature of the scheme is the multi-span viaduct structure.
+During its construction, our cofferdams allowed for inundation and subsequent pumping out of flood water and were recognised as best practice in a paper presented in the Fluid Design Guide for in-river working.